 When making difficult decisions, it often helps to talk with others who have had the same type of reconstructive surgery or wear the same type of prosthesis.
 Ask your surgeon if he or she is able to share photos that show actual results of reconstructive surgery.

 Check with your health insurance company about coverage for reconstructive surgery or prostheses.
-If you do not have health insurance, your hospital social worker may be able to help you find other ways to pay for it.
+Your hospital social worker may also be able to help you find ways to pay for it.
 Insurance coverage can be limited either by dollar amount or the number of prostheses (for example, mastectomy bras and breast forms) you can purchase in a certain amount of time.

 Sexuality and cancer

 Personal traits, such as a person’s sense of humor, attitudes, honesty, and spirit, are a large part of what makes them attractive to their partner.
 Cancer treatment may seem to change these qualities, but the change is usually short-term.
+You are still the same partner, lover, and friend.
 It’s important to remember those traits are still there, but for the moment may be overshadowed by the cancer experience.

 Fertility and birth control

 If you think you might want to have children later, it’s very important to talk with your doctor about fertility and birth control issues before you start treatment.
 Many cancer treatments can result in infertility or sterility.
-For most people, there are ways to preserve their ability to have children, but this must be done before starting therapy.
+For most people, there are ways to preserve their ability to have children, but it’s best if this is done before starting therapy.

 Keep in mind that even when sterility is a possible side effect of treatment, it’s important to use an effective method of birth control.
 Even if the risk of pregnancy is very small, birth control must be used during, and for some time after, cancer treatment because many cancer treatments can harm a developing fetus.
 It’s not safe to get pregnant during cancer treatment.